-The Brandes U.S. Value Equity Strategy rose 15.62% net of fees and 16.16% gross of fees in 2024, outperforming its benchmark, the Russell 1000 Value Index, which increased 14.37%.
+The Brandes U.S. Value Equity Strategy rose 16.16% in 2024, outperforming its benchmark, the Russell 1000 Value Index, which increased 14.37%.

 Value stocks underperformed the overall market (Russell 1000 Value vs. Russell 1000) as the solid performance of large technology companies boosted the broader index.
 In fact, just three companies (Nvidia, Broadcom, and Meta) drove the majority of the outperformance of the Russell 1000 Index relative to the Russell 1000 Value Index for the year.